pantheon-systems/documentation/source/docs/guides/collaborative-development-github-pantheon.md

 *A Continuous Integration Server like Jenkins, TravisCI, Bamboo, or CircleCI *A suite of automated acceptance tests using Behat or PHPUnit

-These tools will allow your team to fully implement continuous development with testing and  integration.
+These tools will allow your team to fully implement continuous delivery with automated testing and continuous integration.

 ## Additional reading and resources: